 Illnesses, sun damage, birthmarks, pigmentation disorders, rashes, injury, and inflammatory problems can cause skin discoloration.
 Some of these discolorations are harmless, while other ones might need medical attention.

-These underlying factors affect the production of melanin, a natural pigment that gives color to the skin, hair, and eyes.
-Any increase or decrease in melanin production would cause discolored skin patches.
+Melanin is a natural pigment that gives color to your skin, hair, and eyes.
+Any disbalance in melanin production makes discolored skin patches on your body.
 Having more melanin darkens the skin, while less of it makes it lighter.
 Discolored patches can have a totally different color, such as gray, red or blue too.

 The common causes of skin discoloration include: